tzcrowdis/Kingdoms/README.md

-A combination of a social network and strategy games like civilization.
+A combination of a social network and a strategy game like civilization.